Demographic segmentation definition

 - Presence of children in the home makes a customer 3x more likely to buy

-- Men younger than 21 years prefer to contact sales through an app versus on the phone
+- Men younger than 21 years old prefer to contact sales through an app versus over the phone

 - High-income consumers in the Pacific Northwest have the highest unaided awareness of your brand